 Insomnia

-Insomnia is the most common sleep complaint.
+Insomnia is the most common sleep problem.
 For most people, it lasts only a few days and goes away without treatment.
 Roughly one-third of adults get occasional, temporary insomnia.
 Long-term, chronic insomnia affects less than 10 percent of adults.
 For these people, insomnia may require treatment.

 • Low energy